-- Agreed upon Translation Plan developed in accordance with the specifications in the PISA operations manuals where the Translation Plan would require double translation by independent translators. - Agreed Upon Questionnaire Adaptation Spreadsheet (QAS) - Test Adaptation Spreadsheet (TAS), Booklet Adaptation Spreadsheet (BAS) and computer-based assessment adaptation forms in which adaptations to assessment units, common booklet parts and coding guides are documented.
-Adaptations will be checked for compliance with the PISA Translation and Adaptation Guidelines by international verifiers, and the verifiers' recommendations will be vetted by the translation referee. - Verifier Reports (statistics generated by the TAS and computer-based assessment adaptation forms, in combination with a short qualitative report)

-- Final Check report (test booklets and questionnaires only) - Submitted test booklets and computer-based assessments as used in the study - Field Trial and Main Survey Review Quality Assurance Surveys - Item and scale statistics generated by the International Contractors for Core 3 (assessment materials) and Core 6 (questionnaires)
+- Agreed upon Translation Plan developed in accordance with the specifications in the PISA operations manuals where the Translation Plan would require double translation by independent translators. - Agreed Upon Questionnaire Adaptation Spreadsheet (QAS) - Test Adaptation Spreadsheets (TAS) and Booklet Adaptation Spreadsheet (BAS, for paperbased booklets only), in which adaptations to assessment units, orientation and help files, common booklet parts and coding guides are documented.
+Adaptations will be checked for compliance with the PISA Translation and Adaptation Guidelines by international verifiers, and the verifiers' recommendations will be vetted by the translation referee. - Verifier Reports (statistics generated by the TAS, in combination with a short qualitative report) - Submitted final materials as used in the study - Field Trial and Main Survey Review Forms - Item and scale statistics generated by the international contractors (assessment materials and questionnaires)